 Machine guns or rocket pods can be mounted on hardpoints on the port and starboard sides of the fuselage that are each rated to carry a maximum load of 250kg.

-The 400 series aircraft are fitted with a new version of the TPE-331 turboprop engine which maintains the take-off power under high altitude and high temperature climatic conditions.
+The 400 series aircraft are fitted with a new version of the TPE-331 turboprop engine which maintains the take-off power under high-altitude and high-temperature climatic conditions.
 The two Honeywell TPE-331-12JR engines each provide a take-off power of 925shp (690kW).
 The Dowty Rotol R.3414-82 propellers are 110in in diameter, four-blade constant speed, fully feathering and reversible pitch.
 Four integral wing tanks carry 1,600kg of fuel.

-The single pressure refuelling point which is located under the leading edge of the starboard wing in the 300 Series aircraft has been repositioned to the starboard main wheel fairing in the Series 400 to provide easier on-ground operations.
+The single pressure refuelling point located under the leading edge of the starboard wing in the 300 Series aircraft has been repositioned to the starboard main wheel fairing in the Series 400 to provide easier on-ground operations.

 In the paratroop and troop transport role, the cabin is fitted with 25 inward facing seats.
 For medical evacuation the cabin accommodates 12 stretchers in four groups stacked three high and four medical attendants.